Diamond Clarity Chart, GIA Clarity Scale

 Key Points to Know

 • Diamonds in the flawless to VVS range are considered investment grade.
-However, they must also have exceptional color and cut and weigh above 1 carat.
+However, they must also have exceptional color, cut, and weigh above 1 carat.

 • VS1 and VS2 also have high-quality clarity grades, especially if matched by equally good color and cut grades.